CoactiveAI/culture/README.md

 The 8 guiding principles below define the basis for our culture.
 They serve as a policy to help us cope with and overcome the obstacles we will face together.
 Like the guardrails on a highway, they direct our actions and keep us on track.

 #### 1. View our culture as our first and most important product.
 Culture is who we are, how we act, and what we say.
-It is our pioneering product, and we treat it as such, continuously building and deploying the best version of it.
+It is our most crucial priority and our greatest strength, and we treat it as such, continuously building and deploying the best version of it.

 ### Who we are
 #### 2. One team.